kbilsted/WhitespaceWarrior/README.md

 ![Logo](whitespacewarrior.png)

-_Remove cruft from code to improve code readability_
+_Remove whitespace and cruft from source code, maing it easier to read and absorb._

-# Example
+# C# Example

 Before going into the details.
 Let's have a look at a code sample that well represents much of the code that I've experienced in my career.